Kelley12/blog/_posts/2019-10-17-jekyll-layout-requested-does-not-exist.md

 Running out of options for what could have gone wrong, I looked to things that I may have changed and didn't realize.
 While all of the gems seemed to be working right, I looked to the `_config.yml` file as it handles the theme and build settings.

-For me, I am using a remote theme which requires a `remote_theme` property that specifies the theme repo:
+For me, I am using a remote theme which requires a `remote_theme` configuration variable that specifies the theme repo:

 ```bash
 remote_theme: hydecorp/hydejack